 A second bill sponsored by Leitch this Spring to increase mental health services for older Illinoisans was also signed by Governor Rauner this week.
 HB 3753 would integrate mental health services for older adults in primary care medical settings.
 “Often, mental health issues for older adults are identified at a much lower rate than other adult populations.
 Undiagnosed mental illness for older adults is a huge problem in our care delivery system.
 OSF St. Francis Medical Center in Peoria is already moving this direction, but this bill would authorize the Illinois Department of Aging to enact the same protocols,” said Leitch.

-HB 3753 is supported by AARP, the Community Behavioral Health Association of Illinois, Illinois Coalition on Mental Health & Aging, Illinois Association of Area Agencies on Aging, as well as the Illinois Department of Aging.
+HB 3753 was supported by AARP, the Community Behavioral Health Association of Illinois, Illinois Coalition on Mental Health & Aging, Illinois Association of Area Agencies on Aging, as well as the Illinois Department of Aging.

-Both HB 3599 and HB 3753 will now go to the Illinois Senate for debate.
 Rep. Leitch can be reached at his Peoria Legislative Office at 309-690-7373.